stellar-armada/Stellar-Armada/Assets/Third Party/Mirror/Runtime/Transport/Ignorance/Plugins/readme.txt

-ENET Pre-compiled Binary Library Blobs
+ENET Redist Binary C Blobs
 ==========================
-This folder contains a set of compiled binary blobs from https://github.com/SoftwareGuy/ENet-CSharp .
+This folder (Redist) contains a set of compiled binary blobs from https://github.com/SoftwareGuy/ENet-CSharp .
-These are NOT compatible with upstream's ENET.

 Contained within these folders lies the following: